vimeo/VimeoUpload/README.md

 We affectionately refer to this 2-step flow as New Upload.

 VimeoUpload is designed to accommodate a variety of [background task workflows](#custom-workflows) including Old Upload and New Upload.
 The library currently contains support for both.
-However, New Upoad classes are marked as "private" and will not work for the general public until they are released from private beta.
+However, New Upoad classes are currently marked as "private" and will not work for the general public until they are released from private beta.

+The VimeoUpload APIs for New and Old Upload are very similar.
+Differences are noted inline below.

 ### Constraints